xiuyuan0216/AlexNet-PyTorch/README.md

         ImageNet Classification with Deep Convolutional Neural Networks

->This code uses Adam algorithm for simplicity instead of stochastic gradient descent with momentum in the paper
+>This code uses Adam algorithm for simplicity instead of stochastic gradient descent with momentum in the original paper